ducakar/TextureReplacer/README.md

   atmospheric EVAs.
 [Won't fix.
 This mod is intended to replace suits.]
 * If a Kerbal rides to space on a rover seat he ends up in orbit in his IVA suit without a helmet.
 [Won't fix.
 It would be too complicated to fix this.]
-* Replacement of textures from `GameData/` do not work for certain models.
+* Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * When using sfr mod, personalised IVA textures are not set in transparent pods of non-active vessels on scene load.
 [No known fix.
 Textures will be updated as soon as you switch to the affected vessel.]
+* Kerbal personalisation does not work when crew members are transferred with Crew or Ship Manifest.
+[Ideally, it should be fixed in those mods.
+Developers have already been notified.]

 Change Log
 ----------
+* 1.4.0
+    - configuration files use `.cfg` extension again to avoid conflicts with ATM
+    - all configuration files are merged, all options can now be in any file
+    - re-added female-specific heads/suits functionality
+    - fixed issues with jetpack texture replacement for 0.23.5
+    - fixed several crashes
+    - built against 0.23.5
 * 1.3.4
     - added support for normal maps for head textures
     - jetpack thruster jets are now (really) hidden for atmospheric suit